haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 can't be represented.
 However we don't consider this case because such a file won't be a valid cabal file.

-We change the top-level field parser `readFields` as follows:
+We changed the top-level field parser `readFields` as follows:

 ```hs
 -- Old definition is kept with the same type